 We started from West Yellowstone and took the Madison Arm loop trail towards Hebgen lake.
-Smooth, flat ride through the forest, and we reached a frozen Hebgen lake.
-Great trail for beginners and to get accustomed to your snowmobile.
+After a smooth ride through the forest we reached a frozen Hebgen lake.
+This is a great trail for beginners as well as to get accustomed to your snowmobile.
 From the lake marina we took the trail back to West Yellowstone and then headed out on the Two top mountain trail.

-In the early mornings, there maybe thick fog lingering in the forests (as we were informed by our snowmobile operator).
-So early afternoon is a good time to head towards the Two top trail.
+In the early mornings there’s a chance of thick fog lingering in the forests, as we were informed by our snowmobile operator.
+So, early afternoon is a good time to head towards the Two top trail.

 On this route, you will be crossing the Idaho/Montana boarder multiple times.